 Experience a true South African adventure with a luxury 14 day expedition!
 Your journey begins in Cape Town, to admire panoramic views from the mountain tops, explore the peninsula and learn about the local history.
 Visit the majestic Grootbos Forest Lodge before being whisked away to the Cape Winelands next, for a true treat to your senses.
 Venture through the vineyards, breathe in the aromas and taste the flavors from winery to winery.
 The final leg of your voyage will immerse you in the wilds of the Kruger National Park.
 Track the wildlife in their natural habitat on fascinating game drives and bush walks, for the ultimate safari and unique lodging experience.
 You will leave South Africa with the memories of a lifetime and the photos to prove it!
 Round out your trip with a visit to Johannesburg's Apartheid Museum and SOWETO.

 Welcome to South Africa!
-Upon arrival at the Cape Town Airport, pass through Immigration and Customs.
-In the arrivals area, you will be greeted by a local representative holding a sign with your name on it, for easy identification.
-You will then be transferred directly to your hotel, for a smooth and easy start to your adventure!
+Upon arrival at the Cape Town International Airport, pass through Immigration and Customs, where you will be greeted by a local representative.
+They will assist you with your bags and transfer you directly to your hotel, for a smooth and easy start to your African adventure!
 (This service is on a private basis.)

 Cape Town is one of the most beautifully situated cities in the world.
 Cradled by Table Mountain, it has immense charm and historical interest, while it's unique cultural blend of part African, part European and part Asian, makes for a cosmopolitan dining experience.
 Take the cable car or walk up Table Mountain, visit the colorful Malay quarter or meander through the wonderful Kirstenbosch Botanical Gardens.
 Browse through the vibrant Greenmarket Square, take a boat trip to Robben Island or simply relax on the beach.
 When you want to explore further, the Cape Peninsula offers one of the finest coastal drives in Africa to the Cape of Good Hope.
 Here, you might see whales breaching just off the bay or quirky African penguins on Boulder's beach.
 With so much to do and see in Cape Town, adventure truly awaits!

-Today, you will head out on an exploration of the city of Cape Town, known affectionately as the Mother City.
-Your tour will take in the Houses of Parliament, the Castle (built between 1666 and 1679, it is South Africa’s oldest building), the lively Greenmarket Square, the Company Gardens and of course Table Mountain, which will offer spectacular views over the city and the Peninsula.
-Please note that this cable car ride up Table Mountain is not included in the tour, as it is a weather dependent activity.
+Today, you will head out on a half day private exploration of Cape Town, known affectionately as the Mother City.
+During this tour, you will visit the Houses of Parliament, the Castle, which was built between 1666 and 1679 and is South Africa’s oldest building, the vibrant Greenmarket Square and the beautiful Company Gardens.
+Of course, no tour of the city is complete without a trip up Table Mountain.
+From the top of this magnificent site, you are rewarded with spectacular aerial views over the city and the scenic Peninsula.
+Please note that the cable car ride up Table Mountain is not included in the tour, as it is a weather dependent activity.

-Once you descend the mountain, you will be transferred to the colorful Bo-Kaap, to learn about the heritage of the Cape Malay community with its brightly colored houses and cobbled streets.
-From here, you will have the choice of being dropped off at the Waterfront to experience this vibrant location at your own pace, with its many shops, restaurants and pubs - or at your hotel to end the tour with some relaxation on property.
+Once you descend the mountain, you will be transferred to the colorful Bo-Kaap neighborhood.
+Here, you will learn about the heritage of the Cape Malay community, with its brightly colored houses and lovely cobbled streets.
+After this cultural experience, you will have the choice of being dropped off at the Waterfront to explore this lively area and its many shops, restaurants and pubs on your own, or dropped back off at your hotel, to enjoy some time to relax on property.
 (This service is on a private basis.)

 Start the day with a visit to the District 6 Museum in Cape Town.
 This is Cape Town’s apartheid museum.
 This museum represents the memories of a community on the outskirts of Cape Town where over 60 000 people were forcefully removed from the mid 1960’s to the mid 1980’s.
 This visit allows you the opportunity to discuss what led to apartheid in this country and to discuss how it was implemented.
 From here, travel to Langa township to cook at a small cookery school that provides the local residents with the skills needed to get jobs in the kitchens of the top hotels in Cape Town.